larryknaebelobsidian/kingdom/Revelation event list ordered as revealed.md

 #### Sea gave up the dead
 #### Death and Hades gave up the dead
 #### Judgement according to their deeds
-#### If name was not found written in the book of life, thrown into lake of fire
+#### If their name was not found written in the book of life, thrown into lake of fire
 ## 21
 #### New heaven and new earth
 #### First heaven and first earth passed away